 It is important to understand the difference between a load-balancer type service and an ingress.
 The documentation for ingress states that: An Ingress does not expose arbitrary ports or protocols.
 Exposing services other than HTTP and HTTPS to the internet typically uses a service of type Service.Type=NodePort or Service.Type=LoadBalancer.
 This is because ingress operates at layer 7, so routes connections based on http host header or url path.
 Load balanced services operate at layer 4 so can load balance arbitrary tcp/udp/sctp services.
 Ingress should be backed by L7 load balancer, whereas load-balancer service should be backed by L4 load balancer.

 Kubernetes by itself does not have an object for Load Balancer.
-The function of traditional Load Balancer is implemented through Service and Ingress objects, both of which can be satisfied by a load balancer object from the cloud platform (service-managed load balancer and ingress-managed load balancer).
+The function of traditional Load Balancer is implemented through Service and Ingress objects in Kubernetes, both of which can be satisfied by a load balancer object from the cloud platform (service-managed load balancer and ingress-managed load balancer).
 Alternatively, you may stand up a standalone load balancer independent of the Kubernetes cluster, which is not recommended.

-If your architecture is complex and you have a lot of services (e.g. using microservice), then the overhead of managing everything with Services and Ingress is huge.
+If your architecture is complex and you have a lot of services (e.g. using microservice), then the overhead of managing everything with Service and Ingress in Kubernetes can be significant.
 In that case, consider delegating these tasks to a service mesh.

-When many objects are at play, we need to check several points for troubleshooting.
+There isn’t a single recipe for troubleshooting service and ingress on Kubernetes.
 There are some good general guide lines here and here, in addition to the guides (here and here) from official documentation.
 To run networking command from within the Pod network, you can launch a Pod using nicolaka netshoot image.